abandari2/docs/index.md

 * Event is in Peddapally on 25th Jan 2026 (Sunday)

-* Venue details can be updated by Jan 12th
+* Venue details will be updated by Jan 12th 2026.